 “a something, a greater than which cannot be conceived.”
 St. Anselm

-Amidst the fanfare and excitement over Lady Bird, (my prediction is that it cleans house at the Oscars) a lingering debate about the film is whether the family of Lady Bird really “lived in poverty.”
+Amidst the fanfare and excitement over Lady Bird, a lingering debate about the film is whether the family of Lady Bird really “lived in poverty.”
 Some people want to suggest that her position was really just lower middle class striving, a more ordinary American family struggling with “money troubles.”

 Yes, the father was unemployed at the time of her being in high school but her parents were together and they provided a fairly stable family.
 The virtue signaling in this critique is clear: we must reserve the designation of “real poverty” to a much more narrow and rare category.
 But if we accept this definition of poverty as a totally marginal phenomenon than we suppresses or even repress the more ordinary poverty that Lady Bird experienced.

 Can we say that Lady Bird’s poverty, or relative poverty, was a determining factor in the tension and anxiety she faces?
 Was her relationship with her mother not over-wrought by money troubles and did not these money troubles animate and drive most of the tension between her and her mother and didn’t Lady Bird even hide the reality of her living on “the other side of the tracks” to her more wealthy friend?
 Yes, the mother had a history of trauma and alcoholism from her own family, but she wanted to get beyond it, and she remained in many ways the rock of the family especially in the face of her husband and Lady Bird’s father losing his job.
 So the question of her position of being in or out of poverty is too over-determined by a more complex ensemble of other class relations: cultural capital, symbolic capital and so on.
 Poverty is thus too vulgar of a category to hinge our reading of the film around.